bnebeker/data_challenge/README.md

 DATA CHALLENGE
 -

+Thank you for your interest in Data Science at Brightside!
+The next step in the process is a data challenge.
+The goal for us is to get an understanding of how you approach and think about problems, and how you work with data.
+While the deliverable includes a machine learning model, the evaluation is much deeper than that -- we care about how you're getting to that final state, your logic, and your code.

 This repository has 2 years worth of Lending Club loan files stored in the data/ directory.
 These files are quarterly, and have data on loans that Lending Club has issued (date, amount, term, interest rate), metadata about the customer who took them